 Will the cafe be open?

-Visitors are encouraged to enjoy the village green outside of the museum, where they are welcome to bring a picnic.
+Visitors are encouraged to enjoy the village green outside of the museum, where they are welcome to bring a picnic or enjoy snacks from the museum.
 We ask that no rubbish is left on the green.

 Will the shop be open for museum visitors?

 Yes, our shop is open.
 We ask that payments are made using card.

 Will the shop be open for everyone else?